 Don’t give it up just because you want to learn French—there are plenty of ways for you to teach yourself.

-The internet gives you all the resources you need, and it’s up to you to take it from there!
+We’ll show you the best websites to teach yourself French, and it’s up to you to take it from there!

 Self-study is an increasingly viable option for students of French and can be a great way to begin to learn the language.
 From listening exercises to reading passages, the internet is well stocked up on French resources.
-If you’re looking to take the plunge into French, there has never been a better time than today!
+If you’ve been thinking about learning French on your own, there has never been a better time than today!

-The 6 Best Websites for Self-studying French with Me, Myself and I
+The 6 Best Websites to Self Study French with Me, Myself and I

-First, we’ll walk you through a few great sites for beginners.
+First, we’ll walk you through a few great sites for beginners to self study French.
 Then, we’ll amp things up with sites for intermediate and advanced learners.
-No matter where you’re at with your French studies, there’s something online that can boost your learning.
+No matter where you’re at, it’s possible to successfully study French on your own.

 The first resource up to bat is FluentU.
 We’ve placed this one up here because it offers content for French learners of all levels—everyone from complete newbies to seasoned experts who’d like to maintain native-level fluency!